pfalconetti/Arduino_RF433_weather-station/README.md

 * 2x power supplies (for the Arduino boards)
 * a few wires, including a 20-30cm wire to solder as an antenna
 * 1x plastic box - optionnal - for the outdoor module
-* 1x LED - optionnal - for visual feedback
+* 2x LEDs - optionnal - for visual feedback

 ### Tools